JustinWitt/LitRater/README.md

 # LitRater
-2011 PHP driven website for short stories
+2011 PHP and Javascript driven website for collecting short stories